sassoftware/visual-analytics-sdk/documentation/docs/guides/export-report-package.md

 title: Export SAS Report Packages
 ---

 The SAS Visual Analytics SDK can be used in two fundamentally different ways.
 In the most basic setup you are connecting directly to a SAS Viya deployment, delivering reports and data to your web page.
-But it can also be used to display report content that has been exported from SAS Visual Analytics and hosted on your own web location.
-Exporting a report package allows your use of the SAS Visual Analytics SDK to be completely disconnected from SAS Viya.
-This provides the benefit of allowing your webpage traffic to scale independently from your SAS Viya deployment.
-This also allows you to skip any [SAS Viya configuration setup](guides/viya-setup.md) necessary for enabling cross-site access from the SAS Visual Analytics SDK.
+But it can also be used to display report content that has been exported from SAS Visual Analytics and hosted on your own web server.
+Exporting a report package enables you to use the SAS Visual Analytics SDK while completely disconnected from SAS Viya.
+The benefit is that your webpage traffic can scale independently from your SAS Viya deployment.
+This also enables you to skip any [SAS Viya configuration setup](guides/viya-setup.md) necessary for enabling cross-site access from the SAS Visual Analytics SDK.

 ## How do I export a SAS Report Package?

-Once you have your report content created in SAS Visual Analytics, you can use its Export Package UI to download the report package zip file.
-Documentation for this can be found at <a target="_blank" href="https://documentation.sas.com/?cdcId=vacdc&cdcVersion=v_008&docsetId=vareports&docsetTarget=p0log1ce8qcj4cn15k0oby258pdb.htm">Exporting SAS Report Packages</a>.
-Using the UI to export a report package can be convenient for one time use, and learning about the supported features, but if your data is changing regularly then you may want to automate the report package creation.
-This can be done with the SAS Viya CLI reports plug-in, as shown at <a target="_blank" href="https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=v_014&docsetId=calcli&docsetTarget=n09r8rzfe0xt6gn1krnt75beevgk.htm">CLI Examples: Reports</a>.
-Both export mechanisms provide options for exporting entire reports as well as partial subsets, which can be used when embedding individual objects or pages instead of a full report.
+There are two methods for exporting entire reports or subsets of reports (which enable you to embed individual objects or pages) as a SAS report package.
+The first method is to use the export feature in SAS Visual Analytics. which enables you to export a report package as a ZIP file.
+For more information, see <a target="_blank" href="https://documentation.sas.com/?cdcId=vacdc&cdcVersion=v_008&docsetId=vareports&docsetTarget=p0log1ce8qcj4cn15k0oby258pdb.htm">Exporting SAS Report Packages</a>.
+This method works well for one-time use and for learning about the supported export features.
+However, if your data changes regularly, then you might want to use the second method of automating the creation of the report package.
+You can do this using the reports plug-in to the SAS Viya CLI.
+For more information, see <a target="_blank" href="https://documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=v_014&docsetId=calcli&docsetTarget=n09r8rzfe0xt6gn1krnt75beevgk.htm">CLI Examples: Reports</a>.

 ## What do I do with the SAS Report Package?

-The exported report package includes a sample html page (`index.html`) that demonstrates the mechanics of how to use the SAS Visul Analytics SDK to render the report content.
-In order to see it, just deploy all of the package contents to a webserver and navigate a browser to the root of package location.
+The exported report package includes a sample HTML page (`index.html`) that demonstrates the mechanics of how to use the SAS Visul Analytics SDK to render the report content.
+In order to see the sample page, deploy all of the report package contents to a web server.
+Then, navigate a web browser to the URL of the `index.html` file.

-When creating your own webpage, or embedding the report content into an existing webpage, it is common to colocate the package contents with other assets for the webpage.
-So you might want to have a `reportAssets` folder that is deployed along side your html file.
-But it is also possible to put the package contents anywhere that is accessible through an http address.
+When you create a new web page or embed report content into an existing web page, it is common to co-locate the report package content with other assets for the web page.
+You might want to have a `reportAsests` folder that is deployed along with your HTML file.
+However, it is possible to put the report package content anywhere that is accessible through a URL.

-Once the package contents are extracted, and you know where they will be deployed, you can reference it using the `packageUri` property on [`SASReportElement`](api/SASReportElement.md#packageuri-string), [`SASReportPageElement`](api/SASReportPageElement.md#packageuri-string), or [`SASReportObjectElement`](api/SASReportObjectElement.md#packageuri-string). `packageUri` should point to the base location of the package contents, either with an absolute or relative URL.
+Once you extract the report package contents and you know where they are deployed, you can reference the content using the `packageUri` property on [`SASReportElement`](api/SASReportElement.md#packageuri-string), [`SASReportPageElement`](api/SASReportPageElement.md#packageuri-string), or [`SASReportObjectElement`](api/SASReportObjectElement.md#packageuri-string). `packageUri` should point to the base location of the package contents, either with an absolute or relative URL.

 ```html
 <sas-report-object